Typographical error: Intentional typos

 Certain typos, or kinds of typos, have acquired widespread notoriety and are occasionally used deliberately for humorous purposes.
 For instance, the British newspaper The Guardian is sometimes referred to as The Grauniad due to its reputation for frequent typesetting errors in the era before computer typesetting.
 This usage began as a running joke in the satirical magazine Private Eye.
 The magazine continues to refer to The Guardian by this name.

 Typos are common on social media, and some—such as "teh", "pwned", and "zomg"—have become in-jokes among Internet groups and subcultures.
 P0rn is not a typo but an example of obfuscation, where people make a word harder for filtering software to understand while retaining its meaning to human readers.

 In mapping, it was common practice to include deliberate errors so that copyright theft could be identified.

 In "The Influence of Science Fiction on Modern American Filk Music", an early 1950s essay by Lee Jacobs, 'filk' was an accidental typo for 'folk'.
 However, the typo came to be intentionally adopted for songs etc. associated with science fiction (see filk music).

 Typosquatting

 Typosquatting is a form of cybersquatting that relies on typographical errors made by users of the Internet.
 Typically, the cybersquatter will register a likely typo of a frequently-accessed website address in the hope of receiving traffic when internet users mistype that address into a web browser.
 Deliberately introducing typos into a web page, or into its metadata, can also draw unwitting visitors when they enter these typos in Internet search engines.

-An example of this is gogole.com instead of google.com which could potentially be harmful to the user.
+An example of this is gogole.com instead of google.com; the former of which could potentially be harmful to the user.